pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 > Natural persons may be associated with online identifiers (...) such as internet protocol addresses, cookie identifiers (...)

 It does not matter whether you can extract meaningful personal info or not.
 If you can (re)identify the user, it's considered personal data.
-This means user ids and pixel tags are included well.
+I think this is obvious with "cookie identifiers" being mentioned.
+This means user ids and id used for pixel tags are included as well.

 Unique identifiers, regardless of the method used to generate it (including fingerprinting), are personal data.
 Encrypting or hashing the data, a process referred to as 'pseudonymization,' may affect the fines when there's a data breach, but the resulting output is still considered personal data.